 Next year, the Ministry of AYUSH organized the event at Chandigarh.
 Also, Prime Minister Narendra Modi participated in the event.
 UN organized celebrations on 25th and 26th June.

 In 2017, 51000 people participated the event in Lucknow.
 As usual, Prime Minister Narendra Modi participated.
 The theme for this year was Yoga for Health.

-Likewise, in New York, more than a thousand people gathered to practice yoga.
+Likewise, in New York, more than a thousand people gathered to practice yoga poses.
 Even in China, 10000 people participated in the city of Wuxi.
 Also, in Athens, the event took place on 25th June.
-Similarly, in Kyiv, the event took place on 18th June and few hundred people participated.
+Similarly, in Kyiv, the event took place on the 18th of June and a few hundred people participated.

 Also, United Nations Postal Administration issued ten stamps of yoga poses in April 2017.
 During the same month, Japan created a parliamentary league to promote yoga.

 International Day of Yoga 2018